 - After a few strikes, the Ferro rod pulled out of the handle.
 I was able to snap it back in and later I super glued it in place.
 However, I expected better.

 If you’ve had trouble in the past getting fire starters to work in the past, those days are over.
-Combining a Ferro rod with magnesium is a sure-fire way to get a fire starter this side of using a flamethrower.
+Combining a Ferro rod with magnesium is a surefire way to get a fire starter this side of using a flamethrower.
 Another feature that sets this fire starter apart is the size of the implements everything is big enough to hold comfortably.

 You then can get smooth, strong strikes and you do not scrape or burn your fingers in the process.
 Everything is on a lanyard that you can put on your wrist or tie around your neck for safekeeping.
-The only thing is to use some epoxy and fasten the Ferro rod securely into its handle, and you’ll be golden.
+The only thing is to use some epoxy and fasten the Ferro rod securely to its handle, and you’ll be golden.

 When you are stuck in a car on the highway between here and nowhere, you need to have a survival kit in the trunk of your car or under a seat in your SUV.
 One of the things you will want to have is a Ferro rod and striker in that kit.
 That way you can build a fire to keep yourself warm, and you can use it to signal for help.